openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 ### Saving Edits

-Click Save Edit Icon.
-This saves the edited recording to media sidebard as a copy AND leaves original embedded in PL.
+Click `Save Edit` Icon.
+This saves the edited recording to media sidebard as a copy leaving original embedded in PL.

 <img width="700" height="440" alt="Voice-Tracking-Save-Edits" src="https://github.com/user-attachments/assets/6946a111-d9ed-479f-b20a-a9e7a291ebc8" />

 ### Saving Recording into PL

-Click SAVE button to return to PL.
+Click `SAVE` button to return to PL.
 To review and edit levels, click on VT Media in PL, expand Advanced menu adjust levels and save.

+Once VT is saved in PL it can be updated with new recording by double clicking

+Make sure to `SAVE` playlist otherwise your VT embedded recordings will be lost

 <img width="700" height="302" alt="VT_Saved_Edits" src="https://github.com/user-attachments/assets/b97494c0-8839-4a2b-81fc-4fa93b8f93fe" />

+### Saving Recording into Media Sidebar

-Note VT recordings in Sidebar available as regular media item.
+When Saving any VT recordings, automatically creates a copy in `Media Sidebar` available as regular media item.

 <img width="700" height="445" alt="Voice-Tracking-Saved-VT-and-Recording-in-sidebar" src="https://github.com/user-attachments/assets/6d331962-fcc7-4d14-a00c-73e755648ddb" />

 ## Accessing VT Tool in Alerts

-From Main Menu >Schedules>Alerts
+From Main Menu `>Schedules>Alerts`

 Select which station or schedule the alert should play